// For the climate

 Aviation's transition requires sustainable aviation fuel.

-Aviation is one of the hardest sectors to decarbonise, and synthetic fuel is the only route that scales without biomass limits.
-Europe has mandated it from 2030, and supply is far behind.
-This facility will be one of the first built to change that, where the electricity is clean and the fuel is used five kilometres away.
+Aviation is one of the hardest sectors to decarbonise, and switching to synthetic fuel is the only feasible route that scales without biomass limits.
+Europe has mandated it from 2030, and supply is still far behind.
+The Iceland eSAF Project will be one of the first facilities built to change that.

 // Climate impact